IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-type-overview.md

 ### $PlatformShort$ Dynamic Charts

 Visualize your data by creating new composite views and overlapping multiple series in single chart.
-In the Category Chart, you can display and overlap multiple chart columns to create stacked columns.
-In addition, you can customize tooltips with images, data binding, and even combine tooltips of multiple series into single tooltip.
+In the Chart, you can display and overlap multiple chart columns to create stacked columns.

 ### Custom Tooltips

 Visualize your data by creating new composite views and overlapping multiple series in single chart.
-In the Category Chart, you can display and overlap multiple chart columns to create stacked columns.
-In addition, you can customize tooltips with images, data binding, and even combine tooltips of multiple series into single tooltip.
+In the Chart, you can customize tooltips with images, data binding, and even combine tooltips of multiple series into single tooltip.

 ### Real-Time, High-Performance Charting